Screened Disorders

 Glutaric Acidemia, Type II (GA2) is a condition in which the body is unable to break down certain fats and proteins.
 GA2 can cause weak muscle tone, severe heart problems, and death.
 Treatment may not be effective for some newborns with this condition.
 Fact Sheets: GA2 English - GA2 Spanish

 Short-Chain Acyl-CoA Dehydrogenase Deficiency (SCAD) is a condition in which the body is unable to break down certain fats.
-Each child with SCAD has a different experience.
+Each child with SCAD has a different experience and some people have little to no symptoms.
 Signs of SCAD include behavior changes, irritable mood, poor appetite, trouble breathing and seizures.
 Fact Sheets: SCAD English - SCAD Spanish

 Organic Acid Disorders